HiPhish/jinja.vim/README.rst

 everyone while applying a  hack to my plugin is just  shoving the problem under the rug for the time being.

+Jinja.vim will recognise the file  `foo.html.jinja` as of `html.jinja` type and `foo.deprecated.jinja`  or `foo.jinja`  as just  `jinja`, but  if you  were the change the file  name from the former to  one of the latter the  plugin will be unable to pick up  that change.
+This only happens when the  target file type is plain `jinja`.
+Changing `foo.html.jinja` to  `foo.xml.jinja` will work fine.
+To my knowledge there is no way of fixing this without changing Vim.

 License
 #######